jpillora/docker-cloud-torrent-openvpn/README.md

 ### Usage

 1. Place your OpenVPN client configuration in `client.conf`
-1. Optionally, add the line: `auth-user-pass /opt/openvpn/auth.txt` and place your OpenVPN authentication details in `auth.txt`
+1. *Optionally*, add the configuration line: `auth-user-pass /opt/openvpn/auth.txt` and place your OpenVPN authentication details in `auth.txt`
 1. Run the container with:

     ```sh